Please note there is a new online request process that replaces ALL previous paper forms.

 Detailed Instructions for Completing the Online Scholar Application Eforms

 Determine who the ‘department contact’ will be.
 The department contact is the person who will be responsible for logging into iStart and going through the online scholar application process.
 It might be a department administrator or the professor from the department who is inviting the scholar.
+It is okay to let an administrative person in the department handle the application, but please remember that the faculty sponsor is responsible for the scholar and the accuracy of the data.

 Find the Add Person E-form to add the new scholar to the iStart system.